 Your school-aged children may occasionally be at home during the work week.
 Taking care of children can make the fight to remain productive for parents who must work while they are at home considerably harder.

 Create a timetable that is obvious for the whole family if you find yourself in this situation.
-If you need child care, think about how you can arrange your schedules such that one partner works in the mornings and the other works a later shift.
+If you need child care, think about how you can arrange your schedules so that one partner works in the mornings and the other works a later shift.
 To have extra time to work while the house is quiet, you can think about going to bed an hour earlier.
 Later on, this might lessen part of your workload.

 Select a Personal Workspace